 328 pagesCopyright 2000$81.95, Paperback, Reference

 Availability:This title is currently out of stock.
 We will ship as soon as we receive our stock.

 Many people find themselves without the experience or skills to deal with individuals with behaviour they do not like or find threatening.
 This much-needed new text provides insights and access to a range of therapeutic interventions.
 The book is divided into three sections.
 The first provides theoretical background, addresses legal and ethical issues, and raises questions about the language we use to describe behaviour we find difficult to understand.
 This is followed by the main part of the book and descriptions of seven different approaches and interventions.
 The third section of the book discusses the problematic nature of evidence for choosing particular interventions and therapies.

-By Bob Gates, Senior Lecturer, School of Nursing, Faculty of Health, University of Hull, UK; Jane Gear, Honorary Fellow, Institute for Learning, University of Hull, UK; and Jane Wray, Research Associate, The East Yorkshire Learning Disability Institute, University of Hull, UK
+By Bob Gates, MSc, BEd(Hons), DipN, RNMH, RMN, CertEd, RNT, Head of Learning Disability, Faculty of Health and Human Sciences, Thames Valley University, Berkshire, UK; Jane Gear, Honorary Fellow, Institute for Learning, University of Hull, UK and Jane Wray, Research Associate, The East Yorkshire Learning Disability Institute, University of Hull, UK